-In 2021, net cash used in operating activities was \$204 million, which consisted of a net loss of \$73 million, adjusted by non-cash charges of \$61 million, and net cash outflows from changes in operating assets and liabilities of \$192 million.
-The non-cash charges primarily consisted of stockbased compensation expense of \$22 million, depreciation and amortization of \$16 million, amortization of operating lease right-of-use assets of \$11 million, and bad debt expense of \$7 million.
-The net cash outflows from changes in our operating assets and liabilities were primarily comprised of a \$318 million increase in accounts receivable, a \$60 million increase in prepaid expenses and other assets, and a \$13 million decrease in operating lease liabilities, partially offset by a
+For the six months ended June 30, 2022, net cash provided by operating activities was \$99 million, which consisted of net loss of \$74 million, adjusted by non-cash charges of \$38 million, and net cash inflows from changes in operating assets and liabilities of \$135 million.
+The non-cash charges primarily consisted of stock-based compensation expense of \$13 million, depreciation and amortization of \$15 million, amortization of operating lease right-of-use assets of \$6 million, and bad debt expense of \$4 million.
+The net cash outflows from changes in our operating assets and liabilities were primarily comprised of a \$20 million increase in prepaid expenses and other assets, a \$9 million decrease in accounts payable, and a \$6 million decrease in operating lease liabilities, partially offset by a \$122 million decrease in accounts receivable and a \$39 million increase in deferred revenue.
+These cash inflows were primarily due to timing of collecting accounts receivable and growth of our subscriptions.